George Osborne, 9th Duke of Leeds

-George Godolphin Osborne, 9th Duke of Leeds (11 August 1828 – 23 December 1895) was a British peer.
+George Godolphin Osborne, 9th Duke of Leeds (11 August 1828 – 23 December 1895), was a British peer.

 Life

-Born in Paris, France, he was the son of the 8th Duke of Leeds and Harriet Emma Arundel Stewart.
+Born in Paris, France, he was the son of the 8th Duke of Leeds and his wife Harriet Emma Arundel née Stewart, illegitimate daughter of 1st Earl Granville.
+From 1852 to 1861 he was a Captain in the revived North York Rifle Militia, at that time commanded by the 7th Duke of Leeds.
 In 1872, he succeeded to his father's titles.

 Marriage and children

-On 16 January 1861, he married the Honourable Frances Georgiana Pitt-Rivers, daughter of George Pitt-Rivers, 4th Baron Rivers and Lady Susan Georgiana Leveson-Gower.
+On 16 January 1861, he married the Honourable Frances Georgiana Pitt-Rivers, daughter of George Pitt-Rivers, 4th Baron Rivers, and Lady Susan Georgiana Leveson-Gower, daughter of 1st Earl Granville.

-The couple were half first cousins and second cousins once removed at the same time, since their mothers were half-sisters through their father Granville Leveson-Gower, 1st Earl Granville, who had George's mother Harriet secretely with his lover Henrietta Ponsonby, Countess of Bessborough before marrying her niece Harriet Leveson-Gower, Countess Granville and having legitimace children including Frances Georgiana's mother Susan with her.
+The couple were half first cousins and second cousins once removed at the same time, since their mothers were half-sisters through their father Granville Leveson-Gower, 1st Earl Granville, who had George's mother Harriet secretly with his lover Henrietta Ponsonby, Countess of Bessborough, before marrying her niece Harriet Leveson-Gower, Countess Granville, and having legitimate children, including Frances Georgiana's mother Susan, with her.